nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Extending Filters

-Plugins can extend the current FilterSet's and FilterForm's that are natively provided.
+Plugins can extend any model-based `FilterSet` and `FilterForm` classes that are provided by the Nautobot core.

 The basic requirements that extend to both the extension filter set and a filter form are: